-each other and can have multiple hops over wireless links; also connection point to the internet may also change.
-If mobile nodes are within the communication range of each other than source node can send message to the destination node otherwise it can send through intermediate node.
-Now-a-days mobile ad hoc networks have robust and efficient operation in mobile wireless networks as it can include routing functionality into mobile nodes which is more than just mobile hosts and reduces the routing overhead and saves energy for other nodes.
-Hence, MANETs are very useful when infrastructure is not available [5], impractical, or expensive because it can be rapidly deployable, without prior planning or any existing infrastructure.
-Mostly mobile ad hoc networks are used in military communication by soldiers, planes, tanks etc, operations, automated battlefields, emergency management teams to rescue [5], search, fire fighters or by police and replacement of a fixed infrastructure in case of earthquake, floods, fire etc, quicker access to patient data about record, status, diagnosis from the hospital database, remote sensors for weather, personal area network, taxi cab network, sports stadiums, mobile offices, yachts, small aircraft, electronic payments from anywhere, voting systems [6], vehicular computing, education systems with set-up of virtual classrooms, conference rooms, meetings, peer to peer file sharing systems [6], collaborative games with multi users.
+Mostly mobile ad hoc networks are used in military communication by soldiers, planes, tanks etc, operations, automatic battlefields, emergency management teams to rescue5, search, fire fighters or by police and replacement of a fixed infrastructure in case of earthquake, floods, fire etc, quicker access to patient data about record, status, diagnosis from the hospital database, remote sensors for weather, personal area network, taxi cab network, sports stadiums, mobile offices, yachts, small aircraft, electronic payments from anywhere, voting systems6, vehicular computing, education systems with set-up of virtual classrooms, conference rooms, meetings, peer to peer file sharing systems6, collaborative games with multi users.

-Major challenges in mobile ad hoc networks are routing of packets with frequently mobile nodes movement, there are resource issues like power and storage and there are also wireless communication issues.
-As mobile ad hoc network consists of wireless hosts that may move often.
-Movement of hosts results in a change in routes.
-In this paper we have used routing protocols from reactive, proactive and hybrid categories to make comparison.
+Major challenges in mobile ad hoc networks are routing of packets with frequently mobile nodes movement, there are resource issues like power and storage and also wireless communication issues.
+As mobile ad hoc network consists of wireless hosts which may move very often.
+Movement of hosts results in a change of routes

 II.
-MOBILE AD HOC NETWORKS ROUTING PROTOCOLS
+MOBILE AD HOC NETWORK'S ROUTING PROTOCOLS

-MANETs routing protocols are characteristically subdivided into three main categories.
-These are proactive routing protocols, reactive on-demand routing protocols and hybrid routing protocols as shown in fig (2).
+Mobile ad hoc network's routing protocols are characteristically subdivided into three main categories.
+These are proactive routing protocols, reactive routing protocols and hybrid routing protocols.
+Each category has many protocols and some of these protocols are shown in figure (2).